Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Details of the empirical analysis

 \subsection{Bottom-up and top-down approaches}

-We classify an approach of building dynamic models of ES contributions into the bottom-up and top-down approaches.
+We classify an approach of building dynamic models of ESCs into the bottom-up and top-down approaches.
 In the \emph{bottom-up approach} we estimate the risk functional of $\bX_{n+1} |\mathcal G_n$ based on a joint model $\{\bX_t\}_{t \in \mathbb{T}}$.
-This joint model determines the dynamics of $\{S_t\}_{t \in \mathbb{T}}$ and $\{(X_{j,t},S_t)\}_{t \in \mathbb{T}}$, based on which we predict total VaR, total ES, and ES contributions at time $n+1$.
+This joint model determines the dynamics of $\{S_t\}_{t \in \mathbb{T}}$ and $\{(X_{j,t},S_t)\}_{t \in \mathbb{T}}$, based on which we predict total VaR, total ES, and ESCs at time $n+1$.
 An example is the bottom-up GARCH model described in Section~\ref{sec:detailed:description}.
-A major advantage of this approach is that the estimated model can estimate quantities beyond ES contributions.
+A major advantage of this approach is that the estimated model can be used to estimate quantities other than ESCs.
 This versatility, however, comes at the expense of possibly low forecast accuracy of total VaR and ES since the aggregate loss is modeled only indirectly.
 Another potential drawback is the challenge of modeling $d$-dimensional time series especially when $d$ is large.

-In the \emph{top-down approach} we first estimate the dynamics of total VaR on $\mathbb{T}$ and then estimate the dynamics of ES contributions on $\mathbb{T}$ based on some necessary model specification.
-For example, once the dynamics of total VaR are specified, that of the $j$th ES contribution can be estimated only from the bivariate time series $\{(X_{j,t},S_t)\}_{t \in \mathbb{T}}$ for each $j\in\{1,\dots,d\}$ without specifying the joint model $\{\bX_{t}\}_{t \in \mathbb{T}}$.
-Total ES can be predicted together with total VaR in the first stage or estimated as the sum of the ES contributions estimated in the second stage.
-Compared with the bottom-up approach, the potential benefits of the top-down approach are flexibility of the VaR model and a reduction of modeling effort to estimate ES contributions.
+In the \emph{top-down approach} we first estimate the dynamics of total VaR on $\mathbb{T}$ and then estimate the dynamics of ESCs on $\mathbb{T}$ based on some necessary model specification.
+For example, once the dynamics of total VaR is specified, that of the $j$th ESC can be estimated only from the bivariate time series $\{(X_{j,t},S_t)\}_{t \in \mathbb{T}}$ for each $j\in\{1,\dots,d\}$ without specifying the joint model $\{\bX_{t}\}_{t \in \mathbb{T}}$.
+Total ES can be predicted together with total VaR in the first stage or estimated as the sum of the ESCs estimated in the second stage.
+Compared with the bottom-up approach, the potential benefits of the top-down approach are flexibility of the VaR model and reduction of modeling effort to estimate ESCs.
 On the other hand, this model specification can be involved in the \emph{compatibility problem} that concerns the existence of a joint model $(\bX_t,S_t)$ whose bivariate marginal time series $(X_{j,t},S_t)$, $j=1,\dots,d$, are the specified ones.
-Complexity of this compatibility problem may hinder the use of the estimated model other than the forecasting problem of ES contributions.
+Complexity of this compatibility problem may hinder the use of the estimated model other than the forecasting problem of ESCs.